cccaballero/manolo_bot/README.md

 #### Simulate typing human behavior

 `SIMULATE_TYPING`: Enable simulating human typing behavior.
-Default is False.
-This typing simulation will affect the bot's response time in all chats.
+The default is False.
+This typing simulation will influence the bot's response time in all chats.

 `SIMULATE_TYPING_WPM`: The words per minute for simulating human typing behavior.
 Default is 100.